r-Techsupport/TechSupportBot/documentation/Privileged-Intents/Message Content.md

 ## Purpose
 In order to show the mocked message, this module must be able to read the content of the message
 ## Data Handling
-A message containing the edited content of the original message is sent in the same channel the original message was sent in.
-This is not capable of sending cross-guild messages.<br>
+A message containing the edited content of the original message is sent in the same channel the original message was sent in.<br>
 The bot does not store any data related to this module permanently on disk, in any databases, or in any external services.

 # moderation.automod
 ## Usage
 This module is a fully featured automod setup.
 It mirrors every feature the native discord automod has, which will not be re-detailed here.
 The additional features in which this module can do are as follows:
+- The ability to filter attachments based on file extension
-- Rules based on attachments, including file extension and file hash based filter
+- The ability to filter attachments based on file hash
 - The ability to send a message in the same channel the filtered message was detected in, visible to everyone.
 - The ability to kick and/or ban users who violate the automod rules
 - The ability to delete an offending message without any notice to the user